 Implants offer great stability because they fuse to your bone.
 Integration of the implants into your jaw also helps your replacement teeth feel more natural and some people also find the secure fit more comfortable than conventional substitutes.

 Candidates for dental implants need to have healthy gums and adequate bone to support the implant.
-A thorough evaluation by Dr. Baldwin or Dr. Petersen will help determine whether you are a good candidate for dental implants.
+A thorough evaluation by Dr. Baldwin will help determine whether you are a good candidate for dental implants.
 This evaluation involves a 3D scan of the area where an implant is proposed.
 We will evaluate the bone height and width as well as digitally plan placement of the implant.
 Quality esthetic results helps us plan placement of the implant and manage the surrounding bone and gum tissues to provide you with the best results.

 What is involved in placing implants?